it-drive-view/docker-java-containerized-webservice1-call-containerized-webservice2/README.md

   (no port mapping between container1 and container2)
 - container1 can call the domain name microservice2 because docker automatically created a DNS.

-## OPTION B : build and launch containers using docker-compose
+## SCENARIO B : build and launch containers using docker-compose

 1) go to the root folder (where you can find docker-compose.yml file)
 2) build the 2 images with linux command :